Facts about steel balcony thermal breaks

-Construction practitioners repeatedly voice their concern that thermally effective insulating elements, such as the Schöck Isokorb® type KS, make balconies more prone to vibration, while steel balconies connected conventionally with simple pads are more rigid and less susceptible.
+Construction practitioners repeatedly voice their concern that thermally effective insulating elements, such as the Schöck Isokorb® T type SK, make balconies more prone to vibration, while steel balconies connected conventionally with simple pads are more rigid and less susceptible.

-Thermally effective connections, such as the Schöck Isokorb® type KS, are indeed "softer" than traditional connections, due to their material properties.
-And yet – if planned properly – virtually any balcony geometry can be designed without constraints using Schöck Isokorb® type KS.
+Thermally effective connections, such as the Schöck Isokorb® T type SK, are indeed "softer" than traditional connections, due to their material properties.
+And yet – if planned properly – virtually any balcony geometry can be designed without constraints using Schöck Isokorb® T type SK.